Greek shipwreck: what you need to know one year later

-On 14 June, a ship capsized in the Mediterranean Sea, sinking off the coast of Greece.
-Despite a rescue mission that saved over 100 people, more than 80 have died.
-An estimated 500 more people are missing and feared to be dead.
+On June 14, 2023, a ship capsized in the Mediterranean Sea, sinking off the coast of Greece.
+Despite a rescue mission that saved over 100 people, more than 600 lives were lost.

-Each year thousands of people make this dangerous voyage across the Mediterranean Sea.
-It’s all too common for these journeys to end tragically - with 2023 seeing the highest number of recorded deaths in the Mediterranean Sea in six years.
+Each year thousands of people make a dangerous voyage across the Mediterranean Sea.
+It’s all too common for these journeys to end tragically—with deaths in the Mediterranean Sea reaching a six year high in 2023.Almost 30,000 have gone missing or lost their lives since 2014.

 Learn more about the shipwreck in Greek waters and what world leaders can do to address the humanitarian crises in the Mediterranean Sea.

-In the early hours of 14 June, a fishing boat with an estimated 750 people onboard sank approximately 47 nautical miles off the coast of Pylos Greece.
+In the early hours of June 14, 2023, a fishing boat with an estimated 750 people onboard sank approximately 47 nautical miles off the coast of Pylos, Greece.
 The vessel left Libya and was en route to Italy.

-The shipwreck is one of the most devastating accidents to take place in the Mediterranean Sea in recent years.
-As the death toll continues to rise, this shipwreck will likely become the second deadliest ever for people seeking asylum.
+The shipwreck was one of the most devastating incidents to take place in the Mediterranean Sea in recent years.

 Asylum seekers from Pakistan, Egypt, Syria, Afghanistan and Palestine were onboard the ship.
 According to international and European Union law, asylum seekers must arrive in an EU country before they can apply for asylum there.

-Globally, the number of people displaced has reached the staggering number of 110 million.
+Globally, the number of people displaced has reached a staggering high of 120 million.
 Many of the people that attempt to make the desperate trek across the Mediterranean Sea have been driven from their homes by rising food insecurity, unemployment, and the impact of climate change, with some fleeing violence, conflict or persecution in countries like Afghanistan, Syria, Sudan or Somalia.

 The Central Mediterranean Sea is one of the world’s deadliest migration routes.